 The values of the Spirit of Zuoz are particularly evident in boarding house life.
-Community life in the junior and senior girls' and boys' boarding houses simply would not be possible without mutual respect, tolerance and fairness.
+Community life in the junior and senior girls' and boys' boarding houses would not be possible without mutual respect, tolerance and fairness.